Best-Paper-Award „Innovation Management“ 2019

 The award is endowed with prize money totaling € 3,500.

-Papers submitted must have been accepted for publication in a scientific journal after July 1st, 2018, and must not have been submitted to past Best-Paper-Awards.
+Papers submitted must have been published in or accepted by scientific journal after July 1st, 2018, and must not have been submitted to past Best-Paper-Awards.
 Submissions are assessed by the jury with regards to scientific excellence and practical relevance.
 The authors of the three most outstanding papers are invited to present their work on November 12th, 2019 at the Sektkellerei Henkell, Wiesbaden in Germany.
 Evaluating both presentation and discussion, the jury will nominate the winner.

 Submission Deadline: September 1, 2019

 - Dr. Andreas Brokemper (Henkell & Co.
 Sektkellerei KG)

 - Prof. Dr. Katrin Burmeister-Lamp (EBS Business School, Oestrich-Winkel)

 - Prof. Dr. Christian Landau (EBS Business School, Oestrich-Winkel)

 - Prof. Dr. Matthias Waldkirch (EBS Business School, Oestrich-Winkel)

 - Prof. Dr. Christof Schimank (Horváth & Partners)

 - Prof. Dr. Andreas Wald (School of Business and Law, University of Agder)